What causes the metabolism to slow down?

 While it’s difficult to increase the metabolic rate, researchers have discovered ways to cut it down, such as severe weight reduction programs.

-Insufficient calorie intake slows metabolism.
-Although a calorie deficit is required for weight reduction, too low a calorie intake may be harmful.
-Your body detects food scarcity and slows your metabolism when you drastically reduce your calorie intake.
+Insufficient calorie intake slows it down.
+Although a calorie deficit is required for weight loss, too low a calorie intake may be harmful.
+Your body detects food scarcity and slows down when you drastically reduce your calorie intake.

 Studies on lean and overweight individuals show that eating less than 1,000 calories per day may significantly slow your metabolism.